An Employer’s Responsibilities Following a Workplace Accident

 - Seek medical care: Making sure you receive medical treatment should take priority initially.
 Treatment may lead you to have access to medical records for evidence during your case.

 - Gather other evidence: Photographs of the hazards that caused your injury can also be important.
-Written witness statements and visual record of your wounds are also examples of relevant evidence.
+Written witness statements and visual records of your wounds are also examples of relevant evidence.

 Our panel of solicitors have helped many people pursue a personal injury claim under a No Win No Fee agreement.
 If you have a valid claim, they may be able to help you too.

 A No Win No Fee agreement means that, following the end of a losing case, you won’t be responsible for paying your solicitor fee.
-Following a winning case, your solicitor would take a legally capped percentage from your compensation amount.
+Following a winning case, your solicitor would take a legally capped percentage as a success fee from your compensation amount.

 Personal injury cases can be a draining experience, both mentally and physically.
 By working with us under a No Win No Fee arrangement, you can avoid the concern of being landed with unaffordable legal bills.